No dual citizenship required to order the chimi dog at Steve's Snappin' Dogs

 Bun, meat, something tangy like mustard or sauerkraut: It's hard to beat a simple presentation of such boisterous flavors, which Steve's menu fortunately features.
 Next time, I'll stick with a spicy Chicago dog or the Jersey dog with its sauerkraut landslide.
 But if you want a chimichanga with a hot-dog core, Steve's is the only place in town to get one.
 Is this a Denver original?
 "Absolutely," Ballas promises.
 "Unless people start copying us."

-In The Dish, we'll occasionally run stories about fun, unique and over-the-top foods from metro area restaurants.
+In Yeah, I Ate That, we'll occasionally run stories about fun, unique and over-the-top foods from metro area restaurants.
 Cultural collisions, fast-food mashups and the culinary offspring of evil genius are all fair game.
 Have a suggestion?
 Post it in the comments section below, or send an e-mail to firstname.lastname@example.org.